 Setting the stage for deceit with false impressions allows the cheater to turn your own assumptions against you

 - This interaction pattern is not only about deceit, but power and control as well.
 Ironically your spouse has a way of turning this around on you, to make it seem as though you are the one with the control issue.
 When you try to explain relationships are about honesty, mutual respect and concern for how the other person feels, they begin to point out all the ways in which you exhibit none of these.
 You wonder if they are right?
 Are you the one who is really being controlling?
 The self doubt created by this type of repeated interaction leaves you disoriented and questioning your own behavior.
 You become trapped in a cycle of explaining and self-analysis, giving priority rights to your spouses opinion that something you've done caused their behavior.
-The key here is to recognize if you are the only one in the relationship questioning and analyzing how your behavior effects the other person.
+The key here is to recognize if you are the only one in the relationship questioning and analyzing how your behavior affects the other person.
 If you look around your home you may realize you are the one with stacks of books about improving your relationship with your spouse; recall how many times you asked your spouse to do them with you and were put off because they were too busy with other things.
 This is one indication that your investment in the relationship was not the problem.
 If you are a spouse invested in improving your relationship, you likely are not out seeking an affair; this is just another aspect of frustration when the wayward spouse uses justifications that indicate it was your lack of investment in them that caused deficits in the relationship; thus, making them seek these things outside your relationship.